mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md

 to look up the reference as intended.

 Existing IRR objects may also not be updated with `src-members` for some time, as this cannot be done automatically.
+Or, they may be partially updated as for large sets, finding the intended IRR registry references may take some time.
 Deployment in both software and objects will be a gradual process, however, even partial deployment will reduce the potential for issues from reference mixups.